-- 1. Take the door and locate the first set of door wheels on the rails in the door track (Diagram OO).
+- 1. Take one of the doors and locate the first set of door wheels on the rails in the door track (Diagram OO).
 When doing this you also need to locate the door guide on the bottom of the door in the door runner (Diagram PP).
 When both of these are located slide the door further along the track until you can locate the second set of door wheels.
 To locate the door wheels and the door guide you will probably have to adjust the height of the door track, you do this by loosening the bolts that join the door track support bracket to the front glazing bars. - 2.
 With the door half open you can now add the door stop (Diagram QQ & SS).
 Before you attach the door stops you should push on the door stop bungs (560). - 3.
-You can also attach the strike plate (401).
-This should be lined up with the latch on the door lock (Diagram RR & SS).
-The 25mm bolt supplied in the door assembly needs to be inserted in the strike plate through the small hole on the front face.
-Fix it using an M4 nut.
-This bolt is what the door lock latches onto.
-(To prevent someone being locked in the building the lock has been designed to latch upwards). - 4.
+Repeat step 1 and 2 for the second door.
 If you find that the door doesn't run very well at first, it is possible to fine tune this by adjusting the bolts on the main door track support.
 (You can also use WD40 on the door wheels and rails for an even smoother running door).